Ice Hockey World Championships: Division I, II and III formats from 2012

 Division I is split into two groups of six, both groups play in round robin tournaments independent of each other and the championship division.
 Previously the top team from both groups was promoted to the championship, while the bottom team was relegated to Division II.
 Beginning in 2012, the top two teams from the 'A' group were promoted to the championship, the bottom team was exchanged with the group 'B' winner, and that group's last place team was sent to Division II.

 Division II works similarly to Division I, with two six-team groups where group 'A' promotes one team to Division I and group 'B' exchanges its last placed team with Division III.
 Division III is now composed of one group of six, and if more than six nations register for this, the lowest level, then a qualification tournament will be held.

 Division IV from 2020

-The IIHF introduced Division IV, in the 2020 tournament.
-Kyrgyzstan hosted the 2022 Division IV Championship.
+The IIHF introduced Division IV, intended to debut in the 2020 tournament, but cancelled due to COVID-19.
+Kyrgyzstan hosted the inaugural Division IV Championship in 2022.